Learn how to thread a singer sewing machine for absolute beginners in this easy to follow tutorial.

 This is where you'll want to make sure you don't miss a step.
 So if your sewing machine looks a bit different from mine on the front, Make sure you look in the instruction book for your machine.

-Step 7: Hook above needle
+Hook above the singer sewing machine needle

 Now you'll likely have one more small hook that that your thread will rest behind before you thread your needle.